Torben2000/keypirinha-goggalaxy/README.md

 ## Usage

-Games that are installed and available withing GOG Galaxy 2.0 should work out-of-the-box.
+Games that are installed and available within GOG Galaxy 2.0 should work out-of-the-box.
 Just search for them with Keypirinha and launch them normally (prefix in search results is `GOG Galaxy`).